Chicago 430 S. Michigan Ave.Chicago, IL 60605(312) 341-3500

 Applicants must submit a $25 non-refundable application fee.
 A different fee applies for applicants to the Chicago College of Performing Arts and the College of Pharmacy.
 All degree-seeking undergraduate students, except those seeking a second bachelor’s degree, are required to provide academic assessment data, which may include taking the Roosevelt University Assessment (RUA).
 Students must meet with an academic advisor prior to registration.
 International students and all students with international credentials must fulfill the TOEFL/TWE or English Language Proficiency (ELP) requirements as well as the mathematics portion of the RUA.

 Roosevelt University has been committed from its inception to a policy on nondiscrimination.
 No person shall be discriminated against because of age, ancestry, citizenship, color, creed, disability, gender, gender identity, marital status, military status, national origin, parental status, race, religion, sexual orientation, source of income, unfavorable discharge from military service, veteran status, or as a result of being the victim of domestic or sexual violence in its programs and activities.
-Applicants or students who believe that they have experienced unlawful discrimination are advised to file a written complaint with the associate vice president for student services.
+Applicants or students who believe that they have experienced unlawful discrimination are advised to file a written complaint with the associate vice president for student success.

 Students who have graduated from high school or completed a GED and who have completed fewer than 15 semester hours of transferable college credit are freshman applicants.
 In addition to the application and fee, freshmen must submit official high school or GED transcripts, official transcripts from any colleges attended, and either the American College Testing Program (ACT) or College Board’s Scholastic Aptitude Test (SAT) standardized test scores.
 Scores may be posted on official high school transcripts.
 Roosevelt’s ACT code is 1124; SAT code is 1666.
 Adult students with no transfer credit and those with a GED who have not taken the ACT or SAT within two years of applying are required to take the Roosevelt University Assessment (RUA) as part of the admission process.